 The County provides group health insurance for its employees and their eligible dependents.
 The County purchased insurance for this risk through September 30, 1993.
 On October 1, 1993, the County established an employee group health self-insurance plan to account for and finance its uninsured risks of loss.
 The County entered into an administrative services agreement with a commercial insurance carrier to provide administrative support for this self-insurance plan.
-The County is self-insured for up to \$550,000 per person annually.
+The County is self-insurance for up to \$550,000 per person annually.
 Stop-loss insurance was purchased to cover an unlimited lifetime amount per person above the \$550,000 per person deductible.

 All County employees may participate in the County's employee group health insurance program except for those of the Tax Collector and Sheriff.
 Employees of the Children's Board, Tampa Port Authority, Tampa Sports Authority, Tampa-Hillsborough County Expressway Authority, and Arts Council may also participate in the County's employee group health insurance program.
 The County, however, is the predominant participant in the plan.
 Payments to the employee group health insurance plan are assessed based on actuarial estimates of the amounts needed to pay current year claims and to establish a "reserve" (i.e. net position or equity) for catastrophic losses.
-The employee group health insurance plan equity was \$40,202,000 at September 30, 2020.
-The County's plan also holds \$34,500,000 of equity from the Sheriff's employee group health insurance plan was \$5,080,000 and the claims liability reported for the Sheriff employee group health insurance plan was \$4,897,000.
+The employee group health insurance plan ellth insurance plan.
+At September 30, 2020, the claims liability reported for the BOCC employee group health insurance plan was \$5,080,000 and the claims liability reported for the Sheriff employee group health insurance plan was \$4,897,000.
 The Sheriff's employee group health claims liability was actuarially determined based on the requirements of GASB Statement No. 10, which specifies that a liability for claims should be reported if it is probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
 Claims are reevaluated periodically to consider effects of inflation, recent settlement trends, incremental and other claim adjustment expenses regardless of whether allocated to specific claims.
 During fiscal years 2019 and 2020, changes recorded to the claims liability for the BOCC employee group health insurance plan were as follows:

-(Claims Liability, Current Year Claims Claims Liability, Beginning of and Changes in Claim End of Due Within Fiscal Year Fiscal Year Estimates Payments Fiscal Year One Year 2019 \$ 6,124,000 89,459,000 (90,756,000) 4,827,000 4,827,000 2020 4,827,000 87,281,000 (87,028,000) 5,080,000 5,080,000
+Fiscal Year aims Liability, Beginning of Fiscal Year Current Year Claims and Changes in Estimates Claim Payments Claims Liability, End of Fiscal Year Due Within One Year 2019 \$ 6,124,000 89,459,000 (90,756,000) 4,827,000 4,827,000 2020 4,827,000 87,281,000 (87,028,000) 5,080,000 5,080,000